Support the Museum

 E-newsletter and web calendar spotlight minimum once per year which reaches over 3,000 people

-Every year, the Museum hosts thousands of students on free field trips.
+Every year, the Museum hosts thousands of students with FREE museum field trips.
 Schools sometimes have trouble paying for things like bus rides.
-As the new school year starts in Monterey County, your $15 donation can help more students visit the Museum and learn about nature.
+Your donation can help more K-5 students visit the Museum and learn about nature.
 Your donation could spark a love for nature that lasts a lifetime.
-Please donate today to support our goal!
+Please donate today to support student field trips.

 Stewardship Fund